-A range of skills are required to implement effective energy efficiency strategies and practices, and ensure compliance with minimum energy efficiency standards.
+A range of skills are required to implement effective energy efficiency practices and comply with minimum energy efficiency standards.
 These skills generally cannot be found in one person, which means a team-based approach is essential for large businesses.

 Functional skills for energy efficiency assessment

 Functional skills in the energy efficiency assessment context are the practical skills needed in a range of discipline areas that allow individuals and teams to confidently and effectively complete energy efficiency assessments.

-Research in 2010 involving consultation with over 100 companies from a range of industry sectors found that 33 functional skills were used in conducting energy efficiency assessments in large energy-using companies.
+Research involving consultation with over 100 companies from a range of industry sectors found that 33 functional skills were used in conducting energy efficiency assessments in large energy-using companies.

 These 33 skills can be grouped in the following broad categories:

-- Project planning and management - the ability to direct and guide a group in completing tasks and attaining goals of energy efficiency assessment.
+- Project planning and management - ability to direct and guide a group in completing tasks and attaining goals of energy efficiency assessment.

-- Communication planning and implementation - the ability to exchange, engage, convey and express knowledge and ideas in an energy efficiency context.
+- Communication planning and implementation - ability to exchange, engage, convey and express knowledge and ideas in an energy efficiency context.

 - Identification of potential opportunities - ability to think strategically and creatively.

 - Decision-making - ability to develop and assess business cases for implementation of energy efficiency opportunities.

-- Monitoring and investigating - the abilities to install appropriate monitoring equipment and develop analysis systems. `
+- Monitoring and investigating - ability assess, install and use appropriate monitoring equipment and develop analysis systems. `

 Additional skills, knowledge and experience that were identified include: